Slip and Fall Lawyer in Grand Junction

 - Keep your clothes and shoes.
 These items could serve as valuable evidence.

-- Speak to a slip and fall lawyer.
+- Speak to a slip and fall accident lawyer in Grand Junction.
 Do not let the insurance company take over the story.

 Acting quickly can make all the difference in building a strong claim.